ImaneElabid/Redactable-blockchains/README.md

   - `python RBC_Deuber/Main.py`
   - `python RBC_Puddu/Main.py`
 - Simulation results, including performance metrics and statistics, will be printed to the console and saved to the `Results/` directory in Excel and CSV formats.

-## Experimental Framework
-The simulations in this project are conducted using the [BlockSim simulator](https://github.com/maher243/BlockSim).
-BlockSim is an open-source simulator specifically designed for blockchain systems.
-It provides intuitive simulation constructs and allows for customization to support multiple blockchain design and deployment scenarios.

 ## References
 - [Deuber, D., Magri, B., & Thyagarajan, S. A. K. (2019, May).
 Redactable blockchain in the permissionless setting.
 In 2019 IEEE Symposium on Security and Privacy (SP) (pp. 124-138).
 IEEE.](https://ieeexplore.ieee.org/abstract/document/8835372)